WTO Dispute Settlement Panel Overreach & Reform

 Enforcing U.S. Trade Law is Critical to Industry Growth and Jobs

-Since 2016, U.S. producers and workers have been able to increase their production and shipments of softwood lumber by over 8 billion board feet.
+Since 2016, U.S. producers and workers have been able to increase their production and shipments of softwood lumber.
 This is due in part because the U.S. has enforced trade rules that have leveled the playing field.
 This means more U.S. lumber being produced by U.S. workers to supply the U.S. housing market and support communities throughout the nation.
 Leveling the playing field against Canada’s unfair trade practices isn’t just about fairness, it’s about jobs right here at home.

 Enforcing the softwood lumber case against Canada is critical for U.S. workers, the entire U.S. forestry industry, and thousands of U.S. communities who depend on a vibrant domestic industry.